zephir-lang/zephir-docs/en/config.md

 stubs
 ^^^^^
-This setting allows adjusting the way IDE documentation stubs are generated. :code:`path` sets where the stubs should be created, while :code:`stubs-run-after-generate` sets whether to automatically (re)build the stubs when your code is compiled to C:
+This setting allows adjusting the way IDE documentation stubs are generated. :code:'path' sets where the stubs should be created, while :code:'stubs-run-after-generate' sets whether to automatically (re)build the stubs when your code is compiled to C:

 .. code-block:: json